 I wanted to see the famous Prague Dancing House and luckily there are trams from the Malostranské náměstí stop (line 22 and 17) that takes you the stop Jiráskovo náměstí a few minutes’ walk from the Dancing House.

-Most people take photos of the Dancing House and then leave, not realising that there’s a cool rooftop cafe that sits on the 7th floor of the building.
-The Glass Bar, that allows you a spectacular panoramic view of the Vltava River and Castle.
+Most people take photos of the Dancing House and then leave, not realising that there’s a cool rooftop bar/cafe that sits on the 7th floor of the building.
+The Glass Bar, that allows you a spectacular panoramic view of the River Vltava and Castle.

 If people do try to enter onto the rooftop without ordering from the cafe, they will be swiftly asked to order something or leave.
 There is no table service in the cafe and you’ll just have to wait for your drink before you sit inside or take your drinks outside onto a bench.

 The service at the cafe wasn’t the best but I didn’t go there to drink coffee.
-I just went for the view of the city.
+I just went for the view of the city with fewer crowds.